ESCOMP/CISM/tests/slab/README.md

     more efficient computational solution.
 The Cryosphere, 6, 21-34, doi:10.5194/tc-6-21-2012.

-Some results from this test case are described in Sect.
+Some CISM results from this test case are described in Sect.
 3.4 of:
-    Robinson, A., D. Goldberg, and W. H. Lipscomb, A comparison of the performance of depth-integrated ice-dynamics solvers.
-Submitted to The Cryosphere, Aug.
-2021.
+    Robinson, A., D. Goldberg, and W. H. Lipscomb, 2022, A comparison of the stability and performance of depth-integrated ice-dynamics solvers.
+    The Cryosphere, 16, 689-709, doi:10.5194/tc-16-689-2022.

 The test case consists of an ice slab of uniform thickness moving down an inclined plane by a combination of sliding and shearing.